11 pop culture phenoms we said goodbye to in 2018

 Megyn Kelly’s makeover

 The initial return of Roseanne was part of an industrywide flurry of networks trying to appeal to conservative viewers in the wake of the 2016 election.
-It was during this time that NBC swooped in to hire Megyn Kelly, newly freed from Fox News, where she was famous for things like insisting Santa is white.
+It was during this foggy time that NBC swooped in to hire Megyn Kelly, newly freed from Fox News, where she was famous for things like insisting Santa is white.
 Although Kelly never brought the ratings NBC wanted and embarrassed the network with her Alex Jones interview, she was signed to a three-year deal worth $69 million.
 She was too expensive to lose, no matter how low her ratings.
 Well, at least until she announced that she thought blackface was okay.
 NBC cut ties with Kelly after that November snafu, even though the network took a bath on paying out the rest of her contract.
 It’s unclear where Kelly will go from here, but odds are it will be in a more Fox News-like environment.

 Facebook’s fig leaf

 How many times have we seen a repentant Mark Zuckerberg apologize for (some of) Facebook’s privacy-violating conduct and other dirty deeds, only to be followed by yet another bombshell New York Times report outlining how it’s all even worse than anyone suspected?
 In 2018, the answer was: officially too many times.
 At one point, Facebook could maybe get some leeway for its questionable decisions because it’s the most dominant company of its kind and is figuring things out as it goes along.
 After this year, however, something has changed.
 It’s becoming ever clearer that Facebook has acted more maliciously than carelessly in its business dealings.
-The company is now facing its first lawsuit from U.S. regulators and facing the fact that users are starting to drop the company.
+The company is now facing its first lawsuit from U.S. regulators, along with the fact that users are starting to drop the company.
 Because Facebook can’t hide its insidiousness anymore.

 Digital media as we know it

 Let me be clear: Digital media is not entirely dead.
 (You may have noticed you’re reading this on your phone instead of inside a physical magazine.)
-However, this was the year in which mass layoffs were the norm and the hottest trend was unionizing; the year we lost beloved independent publications like The Awl and Rookie altogether; the year we found out that the “pivot to video” that cost hundreds if not thousands of employees their jobs may have been based on a lie.
+However, 2018 was a year where mass layoffs were the norm and the hottest trend was unionizing; the year we lost beloved independent publications like The Awl and Rookie altogether; the year we found out that the “pivot to video” that cost hundreds if not thousands of employees their jobs may have been based on a lie.
 (Thanks again, Facebook.)
 Digital media is not dead.
-But next year it won’t be the same as it was.
+But it will never be the same as it used to be.

 Alex Jones’s platforms